pulibrary/njmaps_exhibit_archive/counties.md

 ---

 For New Jersey, the first county wall maps were published between 1849 and 1872.
 New Jersey county atlases first appeared between 1868 and 1882.
-In this volume, the following are shown (where possible) for each New Jersey county:
+On this site, the following are shown (where possible) for each New Jersey county:

 <ul class="bullet">
 	<li>The first county wall map and a current photograph of a building/place engraved or shown on it</li>